daveshanley/quobix.com/content/articles/asyncapi-streaming-using-golang/index.md

 ## 5. Add in remaining lifecycle methods

 The last step of building our streaming service is to add in a few more Plank lifecycle methods.
-First, we want to stop our cron job cleanly when we're shutting down Plank, so we use '**OnServerShutdown**'.
+First, we want to stop our cron job cleanly when we're shutting down Plank, so we use `OnServerShutdown`.

 {{< highlight go >}}
 // OnServerShutdown will stop the cronjob firing cleanly when Plank shuts down.